How Much Do Solar Panels for Your Home Cost?

 How Much Does a Home Solar System Cost in North Carolina?

 “How much does solar cost?” is the most common question people have about home solar systems.
 It’s a simple question with a complicated answer.
-The simplest answer is that our average 8.5kW system is roughly $24,000 – 27,000 (~$17,000-19,000 out of pocket after applying the Federal Tax Credit incentive).
-While that’s the average, our actual home solar prices in 2022 and 2023 ranged from $11,000 on the low end all the way up to $150,000!
+The simplest answer is that our average 8.5kW system is roughly $24,000-27,000 (roughly $17,000-19,000 out of pocket after applying the Federal Tax Credit incentive).
+While that’s the average, our actual home solar prices in 2023 ranged from $11,000 on the low end all the way up to $150,000!

-The graph below shows how widely the cost of home solar can vary based on factors like site location, sun exposure, available roof space, home energy use, and energy offset goals.
+The graph below shows how widely the cost of home solar can vary based on factors like site location, sun exposure, available roof space, home energy use, and energy offset goals

 Common Question